iamannamai/1906-fellow-reactos/README.md

 #### REACTOS

-- 1.5: One Away (aka simpler Levenshtein Distance)
+- **1.5 One Away**

   <details>
   There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
 Given two strings, write a function to check if they are one edit (or zero edits) away.
     <details><summary>Hints</summary>

-      - #23: Start with the easy thing.
+      - #23: Start simple.
 Can you check each of the conditions separately?
       - #97: What is the relationship between "insert" and "remove"?
 Do they need to be two separate checks?
       - #130: Can you do all three checks in a single pass?